-At September 30, 2012 and 2011 the Authority had no purchase commitments for inventories in excess of normal requirements or at prices that were in excess of market at those dates.
+At September 30, 2013 and 2012 the Authority had no purchase commitments for inventories in excess of normal requirements or at prices that were in excess of market at those dates.

 There were no agreements or commitments to repurchase assets previously sold.
-There were no material commitments outstanding at the dates of statements of net assets as a result of being a party to futures or forwards contracts, short sales or hedge transactions.
+There were no material commitments outstanding at the dates of statement of net assets as a result of being a party to futures or forwards contracts, short sales or hedge transactions.